LorenzoLeonardo/snake_game_rust/README.md

 # SnakeGame-Rust
-Terminal snake game in Linux using Rust Programming Language

-This is a Linux terminal snake game written in Rust.
+This is a cross-platform terminal snake game using Rust Programming Language
-This will help you understand basic ways in doing
-Rust programming.